tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Policy Types: Types of policies that you can create.
 This is an optional field.
 - Policy Evaluation Logic: How policies are evaluated.
 This is an optional field.
 - Policy Evaluation: How policies are evaluated.
 This is an optional field.

+#### IAM Identity Policy Evaluation

+- Identity-based policies are evaluated when a principal (user or role) makes a request to AWS.
+- Resource-based policies are evaluated when a request is made to the resource that the policy is attached to.
+- If there is an explicit deny in any of the policies, the request is denied.
+- If there is an explicit allow in any of the policies, the request is allowed.
+- If there is no explicit allow or deny, the request is denied.
+- Policies are evaluated in the following order:
+  - Identity-based policies
+  - Resource-based policies
+  - SCPs
+  - Session policies
+  - ACLs
+  - Organizations service control policies (SCPs)